How to Deregister Your Child from School (England & Wales) — Step-by-Step

 You’ll need to inform the school in writing that you are withdrawing your child from roll in order to home educate.

-The wording matters less than people often think—but clarity and tone do matter.
+The wording matters less than people often think, but clarity and tone do matter.
+There’s a free template here, with a completed example to work from.

 2. Send it to the school